Sister Sizes: The Bra Secret Every Woman Should Know

 Chances are, you learned somewhere along the line that you had a bra size and if it sort of fit, that was basically the end of the story.
 You may have also thought that unless one’s breasts actually changed size, there was just no way someone who was, for example, a B cup could also be a D cup.
 Wrong.

 Bra sizes are more like ratios.
 The volume of a cup size (or how much breast tissue it can hold) varies with the band size.
 Let us break it down for you.

 The Importance of Knowing Your Bra Sister Size

 If you’ve ever struggled to measure your bra size and find a bra that fits your unique shape, you’re not alone.
 It’s no easy feat, and even less so when you’re unfamiliar with your sister sizes.
 Remember: it’s not you, it’s your bra.
 Identifying your sister size can be especially helpful if you find that neither your cup or band fit properly.

-Go up a band size (if your band is too tight), but go down a cup size.
-The same rule applies in the reverse if your band is too loose: go down a band size, but go up a cup size.
+So, how do you find your sister size?
+You can find your two closest sister sizes by (1) going up a band size and down a cup size, or (2) going down a band size and up a cup size.
 We promise It only sounds more complicated than it is, so we created a handy sister size calculator for you to reference.

 Find your current bra size, and your sister sizes are the ones listed in the same row (going across).
 So, for example, if you’re a 34C, your sister sizes are 30E, 32D, 36B, and 38A.
 Each row is a family of sister sizes.